Water-Systems-Management-UCM/OpenAg_Docs/source/MakeModelRun/region_modifications.rst

 given region without affecting the output of another region.

 #.
 Full:
-    The default behavior - the region will be run through the :ref:`full PMP model <IrrigatedPMPDoc>` and, when applicable, through the nonirrigated agricultural yield model.
+    The default behavior for most regions and model areas.
+When the Full option is selected, the region will be run through the :ref:`PMP model <IrrigatedPMPDoc>` and, when applicable, through the nonirrigated agricultural yield model.
 #.
 Simple:
     In some cases, you may not want to make the assumptions that the full PMP model makes - in this case, the "simple" option prevents them from being modeled in the PMP formulation, and instead assumes a linear scaling of values based upon modifications in the input.
 See :ref:`SimpleModelingDoc` for more information on how the region will be modeled when choosing this option.
+As of June 2021, using the Simple model will still run the nonirrigaged model separately for crops and regions that have data available, but this behavior may change in the future.
 #.
 No Production:
     Use this if you want to model the region as if it produced nothing over the model time period.
 In the San Francisco Bay Delta, for example, this can be useful for scenarios where an island floods and produces